Aaron Maybin: Personal life

 Maybin was born to Constance and Michael Maybin in Baltimore.
 He was diagnosed with borderline attention deficit disorder when he was young.
 His parents sought out alternatives to drug treatment which included sketching, sculpting, wrestling, baseball and football, which he began play at the Pee-Wee level at the age of 5.
 When Maybin was 6, his mother died after going into cardiac arrest during child birth.
 His father later remarried to an English missionary, Violette Grant, whom Maybin calls his mother.
 He attended Mount Hebron High School in Ellicott City.

 While at Penn State, Maybin spoke frequently by phone with former Nittany Lion linebacker LaVar Arrington.
 The two first met during Arrington's stint with the Washington Redskins, when Maybin was playing at nearby Mount Hebron High School.
 Arrington has joked about knowing Maybin "before he had muscles."
 Arrington now serves as Maybin's manager.

 In 2009, Maybin founded Project Mayhem, a charitable organization established to "provide aid, both personal and economic, to help underprivileged and at risk youth excel beyond their current conditions."

-Maybin's cousin Cameron Maybin plays in Major League Baseball.
+Maybin's cousin Cameron Maybin played in Major League Baseball.

 Maybin was roommates with linebacker NaVorro Bowman while at Penn State.
 He pursued a double major in communications and integrative arts.
 Maybin became a member of the Delta Theta chapter of Kappa Alpha Psi fraternity in April 2008.